 Comment

-This instruction is based on 17 U.S.C. § 512(b), (c)(3), (i), and (k).
+This instruction is based on 17 U.S.C. §§ 512(b), (c)(3), (i), and (k).

 The seventh requirement for valid notification applies only to the system caching affirmative defense.
 See 17 U.S.C.A. § 512(b)(2)(E).
 The requirement that the defendant expeditiously remove or disable access to the infringing material upon valid notification applies only if “(i) the material has previously been removed from the originating site or access to it has been disabled, or a court has ordered that the material be removed from the originating site or that access to the material on the originating site be disabled; and (ii) the party giving the notification includes in the notification a statement confirming that the material has been removed from the originating site or access to it has been disabled or that a court has ordered that the material be removed from the originating site or that access to the material on the originating site be disabled.”
 Id.